Ajasf444/kickstarter-analysis/README.md

 All one has to do is group the rows by months as opposed to quarters.

 ![outcomes based on goals table](/resources/Outcomes_vs_Goals_Table.png)

+The main difficulty in generating the table above was the arguments for the COUNTIFS() functions.
+Much care has to be taken when adjusting the ranges manually, as it is incredibly easy to make a mistake in any one of the arguments.
+Aside from that one could also have difficulty selecting the appropriate columns to plot in the table.
+The simple solution is to hold the CTRL key and one can select non adjacent columns.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?